Words and photos by Peter Mann / 6th June 2022

 Only the east window still to be done

-One more St Denis’ project remains though: a new east window – it is on the FoFC’s ‘to do’ list, but, of course, requires funding.
+One more St Denis’ project remains though: a new east window – it is on the FoFC’s ‘to do’ list and, as reported in this article. is expected to be installed in summer 2026.

 The proud, handsome head (pictured) was part of the stained glass rescued from the old east window and, with other fragments, so fortuitously saved after it was pushed out, mainly by the ivy which grew all over the church following the church’s redundancy in 1959.